-After a semewhat dilute infancy, due to factors beyond my control, i.e. Alco's unfortunate dealings with the church authorities, the painting is now underway.
-Another problem was, that it might have been too ambitious to assume that any sort of anthusiasm could be mustored whilst in the winter months, as the heating was and is far from adequate.
-However as the weather improves, I sense that 'mural-fever' will also.
+After a somewhat dilute infancy, due to factors beyond my control, i.e. Alec's unfortunate dealings with the church authorities, the painting is now underway.
+Another problem was, that it might have been too ambitious to assume that any sort of anthusianm could be mustored whilst in the winter months, as the heating was and is far from adoguate.
+However as the weather improves, I sonse that 'mural-fever' will also.

-3 DIMENSIONAL CONSTRUCTION...MAROR CENTRE.
+3 DIRENSIONAL CONSTRUCTION ...
+MANOR CENTRE.

-Starting off with more than enough enthusiasm, snags cropped up which anded ultimately in a change of the working team.
-The project is now mining for a speedy conclusion, and will be completed within the next
+Starting off with more than enough enthusianm, snags cropped up which ended ultimately in a change of the working team.
+The project is new mining for a speedy conclusion, and will be completed within the next couple of wooks.

-OTHER WORK,
+OTHER WORK.

-This has included various poster assignments, which due to their more issediate nature I found very refreshing.
+This has included various postor assignments, which due to their more immediate nature I found vory refreshing.

-A Playlanders day was organised with a view to the proposed colebrations
+" Playlondors day was organised with a view to the proposed celebrations on St. Goorges day.

-Chinose type placards were made to coincide with the protest to the council regarding Government cuts in Sandwell.
+Chinese type placards were made to coincide with the protest to the council regarding Government cuts in Sandwell.